 When renovating your campus rec center, locker rooms may be the last area you think about.
 But in keeping up with trends, it should be one of the first.
-Here, three campus rec professionals discuss the process of renovating their locker room spaces and meeting the trending demand of gender inclusivity.
+Here, three campus rec professionals discuss the process of locker room renovations and meeting the trending demand of gender inclusivity.

 The University of Arizona did a complete remodel of their locker rooms from the 1990s, including 14 new gender-neutral cabanas with fully private showers.
-The call for gender-neutral spaces came from a campus climate survey that revealed many of the LGBTQ students did not feel safe or comfortable in the campus rec facility due to the outdated locker rooms.
+The call for gender-neutral spaces came from a campus climate survey.
+It revealed many of the LGBTQ students did not feel safe or comfortable in the campus rec facility due to the outdated locker rooms.

 “It is very important our campus community feels welcome and safe in our facility,” said Michele Schwitzky, the senior associate director of campus recreation at the University of Arizona.
-“This led to conversations with many campus cultural centers and student organizations resulting in moving forward with the locker renovation sooner than we had originally projected.”
+“This led to conversations with many campus cultural centers and student organizations.
+The result was moving forward with the locker renovation sooner than we had originally projected.”

-With any project of this magnitude, it’s important to collect input from many groups across campus, including faculty and staff members.
+With any project of this magnitude, it’s important to collect input from many groups across campus.
+This must include faculty and staff members.
 To do this, Schwitzky made sure her department held focus groups to provide this opportunity.
 Unfortunately, these groups resulted in low attendance and a lack of understanding.

 “We had a fair amount of complaints from long-time members after the project was complete who didn’t understand the ‘why’ behind many of our decisions,” she said.
 “It would have been better if we had communicated with key stakeholders in a more personal way.”